 - 11. Both cardiologists and primary care physicians should pay greater attention to each patient’s longterm needs, by regularly reviewing, for example, whether multiple long-term medications are truly of benefit.

 If you’re a heart patient wondering how long it might take for any or all of these recommendations to be acted upon, do not hold your breath.

 We know that the lag time between emerging research and resulting evidence-based changes in how medicine is practiced can take years.
 The delay has been called “change implementation failure” among health care organizations; it’s generally estimated that it takes an average of 17 years for research evidence to actually reach clinical practice at the bedside.(4) Prescribing these drugs to virtually all heart attack survivors is a well-established and popular medical practice, and this practice will not go away quietly.
-And the powerful drug industry will hardly sit by in the face of any recommendation to support reducing the pool of potential sales.
+And the powerful drug industry will hardly sit by in the face of any recommendation to support reducing potential sales.

 So what can patients do while we wait?
 First, if you have been taking beta blockers for several years, ask your own physician to review this new Norwegian study on heart attack patients that suggests there is no association between beta blockers and all-cause mortality.(5) It explains why decades of routine clinical practice recommending these drugs has been based on older studies performed in a pre-bypass surgery/pre-stent era when heart attack patients were treated with only bed rest and morphine.

 1. Xavier RosselloStuart Pocock, Desmond Julian, “Long-Term Use of Cardiovascular Drugs: Challenges for Research and for Patient Care.”
 Journal of the American College of Cardiology, ISSN: 2015.
 1558-3597, Vol: 66, Issue: 11, Page: 1273-1285